British Columbia Electric Railway: Power generation

+Power was initially generated via steam plants, before transitioning to hydroelectricity.
 Power was supplied by then-innovative diversion projects at Buntzen Lake and on the Stave River system farther east, all of which were built primarily to supply power for the interurbans and street railway.

 In 1920, BCER purchased the Western Power Company of Canada, who owned the Stave Falls power plant.
-The BCER expanded the existing power plant to become the largest of its kind west of Niagra, and it provided the majority of the BC Electric power on the mainland.
+The BCER expanded the existing power plant to become the largest of its kind west of Niagara, and it provided the majority of the BC Electric power on the mainland.